Do you have an effective maintenance plan in place? Allow us to shine some light on the pros and cons of preventive maintenance.

 Preventive maintenance is most easily related to the upkeep of your vehicle.
 You regularly have the oil changed, less frequently replace the brake pads, and probably replace the timing belt only once.
 That timing belt replacement is a costly job, but crucial to keeping your car on the road.
 While the brakes are also important, they don’t need to be changed as often as the oil.
 Most equipment is much like a car.
 Some parts only require minimal upkeep while others warrant a critical part replacement to prevent the risk of critical failure.

 Many automation systems rely on pneumatic components for process and machine control.
-The motion on these parts is often fast and high repetitive, and the functions these components perform are crucial to the machine’s functionality.
-Preventive maintenance is one way to to ensure your systems remain productive and efficient.
+The motion on these parts is often fast and highly repetitive, and the functions these components perform are crucial to the machine’s functionality.
+Preventive maintenance is one way to ensure your systems remain productive and efficient.